joshbruce/fourth-earth-raw/public/additions/content.md

 Consider:

-While playing with a narrator the group uses a double pass, round-robin approach.
+While playing with a narrator the group uses a double pass, round-robin, and turn-based approach.

-The narrator chooses a random player, player A. Player A says what their character plans to do.
+The narrator chooses a random player, player A. Player A states the intent of their character.
 The narrator assigns a difficulty for that plan and moves to player B, giving player A time to determine how to address the difficulty.
-Player B states their plan and is given a difficulty.
+Player B states their character’s intent.

 The narrator finishes going around and returns to player A who has decided to reduce the level and roll.
 They succeed.
 The narrator (or player or both) describe the success.
 The turn for player A is resolved.

+The narrator continues with character B and the other characters.

 Guidelines favoring real-time: